Website Design and Development

 What you need to know

-There’s no need of specific qualification or prior knowledge to engage with the contents of this program.
+There’s no need for specific qualifications or prior knowledge to engage with the contents of this program.

 To gain a place on this Digital Media and XR degree, you’ll have to submit a personal statement and meet our entry requirements when you apply.

-Within your Digital Media degree personal statement (up to 4,000 characters), we’ll want to understand:
+Within your Digital Media degree personal statement (up to 500 words), we’ll want to understand:

 - What motivates you and what current experiences do you have in art and design and digital media?